 The MA in Communication Management requires 48 credit hours, which can be completed in as few as 18 months.
 The program is broad in nature, covering major areas of professional communication and organizational leadership, including organizational communication, digital communication, interpersonal negotiation, storytelling, and more.
 Students learn how to develop and implement communication plans, shape innovative and inclusive communication strategies, and leverage data for problem solving in the workplace.

-Students may select from six academic concentrations: Organizational Communication, Organizational Development, Marketing Communication, Public Relations, User Experience Strategy, and Learning and Development.
+Students may select from eight academic concentrations: Organizational Communication, Organizational Development, Marketing Communication, Public Relations, User Experience Strategy, Learning and Development, AI Strategy and Application in Communication, and Advancing Diversity, Equity, and Inclusion in Organizations.
 All concentrations share a similar curriculum structure, dividing classes between core coursework, concentration courses, electives, and a capstone or portfolio project.
 However, specific program requirements vary from by concentration.

 Core coursework is the same for each concentration, introducing students to communication theory, research practices, and history of the communication profession.
 These classes include Applied Critical Thinking in Communication, Experiential Learning in Communication Management, and Storytelling Through Research and Measurement.
 From there, students progress to their concentration courses, and their electives, which they may choose from the Communication Management program or from another program offered by University College (with the academic director’s approval).
 Finally, students’ last core course requirement is their Capstone Project or Portfolio Capstone course.